coreui/coreui-free-vue-admin-template/README.md

 This project is intended to show metrics and provide simplest instrumentation of the games

+## Important notice

+Use this project from develop branch and child branch from develop also.

 ## Using through Docker

 This project includes a docker for its execution, once on this project you only have to: